-Students who wish to obtain further information about the program or to declare a molecular biology major should contact the molecular biology office.
+Students who wish to obtain further information about the program or to declare a molecular biology major should contact the student services coordinator.
 Faculty advisors are assigned through the program office and are located in many related departments throughout campus.
 Molecular biology faculty advisors are especially competent to provide counsel regarding the major and career opportunities in molecular biology.

 Math 221 Calculus and Analytic Geometry or Math 211